Standard deduction: Tax advantage

 A tax deduction works by directly reducing your taxable income.
 As a result, less of your income is subject to income taxes and you have a lower tax liability for the year.

 Depending on your situation, the standard deduction may be even more impactful than just reducing the amount of your income that’s subject to taxes.
-Someone who is just over the edge of a higher tax bracket might be pushed down into a lower tax bracket by the standard deduction.
-So not only do they reduce the amount of income they pay taxes on, but they also reduce the rate at which they’re taxed on their highest income.
+Someone who is just over the edge of a higher tax bracket might be pushed down into a lower tax bracket thanks to the standard deduction.
+So not only can a person reduce the amount of income they pay taxes on, but they also reduce the rate at which they’re taxed on their highest income.

-The standard deduction differs from other tax deductions because you don’t have to do anything to qualify other than choose the standard deduction instead of itemizing your deductions.
+The standard deduction differs from other tax deductions because you don’t have to do anything to qualify other than choose the standard deduction instead of itemizing your deductions when filing your return.
 However, while the standard deduction may be impactful for taxpayers in lower tax brackets, high-income earners may benefit more from itemizing.

 Determining your standard deduction

-Your standard deduction is determined by your filing status.
+Your standard deduction is determined by your tax filing status.
 There are five primary filing statuses:

 - Single